-Prerequisite: MATH 116 or 156 or 186, and PHYSICS 140 or 160.
+Prerequisite: (MATH 116 or 121 or 156 or 186) and (PHYSICS 140 or 160).
 Minimum grade of a "C-" for enforced prerequisites.
 (4 credits)

-This course provides students with an introduction to topics in biomechanics, including statics, dynamics, and deformable body mechanics, as they apply to biological tissues and systems.
+Provides students with an introduction to topics in biomechanics, including statics, dynamics, and deformable body mechanics, as they apply to biological tissues and systems.
 CourseProfile (ATLAS)